-Over-exfoliating is easy to do.
+Over-exfoliating is easy to do- good thing there are tell tale signs of over exfoliation that we can act on.
 Repairing your skin after the fact?
 That can be tricky.
 Learn what warning signs to look for and how to effectively do damage control below.

 There are few things in skin care that are more satisfying than exfoliating your skin.
 There’s a special joy with waking up with glowier skin the morning after applying an AHA, and the baby-soft skin that’s left the moment you rinse off a face scrub is heavenly.